MehtabUppin/RBAC-_project/README.md

 2. Database Verification: Verify that the necessary tables (e.g., for users) have been created in the MySQL database.
 3. If spring.jpa.hibernate.ddl-auto=update is set in application.properties.

+## Deployment
+Deploying to Render (Example)
+Backend: Set up the backend on Render with the following steps:

+- Configure a new Render web service and specify mvn spring-boot:run as the start command.
+- Add environment variables in Render for your database connection and JWT secret.